Getting Started

 In headset experiences, raycasters are used as a pointer to select items within the augmented reality environment.

-A raycaster is a virtual line drawn from a point in space that can detect what it intersects within the scene.
+A raycaster is a virtual line drawn from a point in space that can detect what it intersects with in the scene.
 It allows users to aim and interact with virtual objects.

-Placement and Interaction Mode
+Placement mode (1) and Interaction Mode (2)

 Using headset controllers